2025 Virtual Literacy Volunteer Management Conference

 Niila Hebert, Executive Director, Minnesota Alliance for Volunteer Advancement (MAVA)

 The volunteerism landscape is rapidly shifting and evolving, changing the ways in which people choose to serve.
 Organizations need to understand what volunteering will look like in the future so we can move at the speed of the communities we serve and provide the opportunities that meet volunteers where they are.
 This crucial keynote session unveils the critical, data-driven insights you need to future-proof your strategy.
-Based on MAVA’s field-based research and network surveys, we will illuminate 4 key trends shaping the next decade of service.
+Based on MAVA’s field-based research and network surveys, we will illuminate four key trends shaping the next decade of service.

 10:30-11:30 a.m. | Concurrent sessions